xen-troops/moulin/docs/about.rst

 `moulin` requires Python 3.6+ to run.
 You might need :code:`pip` or :code:`pip3` tool to install it.

+Also `moulin` requires :code:`pygit2`.
+If it is not installed on your system, :code:`pip` will try to install it from repository.
+It may fail in case if you are missing :code:`libgit2` development files or if installed :code:`libgit2` is too old.
+So, it is better to install :code:`pygit2` globally.
+For example, on Ubuntu 18.04 you need to install :code:`python3-pygit2` package.

 `moulin` source code is stored at `GitHub
 <https://github.com/xen-troops/moulin>`_.